 CLINICAL: The clinical curriculum will allow the PA Fellow the skill set to be a more comfortable and competent surgical provider upon completion of the 12 month Fellowship.
 Duties will include the following, but not limited to: History/ Physicals, writing pre/post op orders, daily notes and clinical updates in hospital record, making rounds, responding to calls, ordering diagnostic studies, collaborating with surgical team members, assisting in the operating room, learning and performing invasive procedures with supervision.
 Fellows should plan to work 50 hours per week, including night and weekend shifts will be assigned based on a rotational basis.
 All of our rotation schedules are in compliance with ACGME and New York State work regulations.

-The clinical curriculum will be synergistic with didactic to strengthen the PA Fellowship experience.
+The clinical curriculum will be synergistic with the lecture series to strengthen the PA Fellowship experience.
 The rotations will include the surrounding hospitals to give more educational and surgical opportunity for the PA Fellow.
 The following facilities are affiliated with Residency rotations: